jonh-a/chordparser/README.md

 # Chord Parser

-A small chord parsing library, as the name implies.
+A small library for parsing chords by name or by piano/guitar voicing.

+## Usage

-## Getting chord by name/notation
+### Getting chord by name/notation

 Use the `getChordByName` function to get an object containing the chord notes and bass note (if it's a slash chord).

+Accepts either:

+- A string reflecting the chord name, or
+- An object containing the chord `name` and `inversion`.

 ```typescript
 import { getChordByName } from "chordparser";